-This paper investigates the effectiveness of several fiscal policies instruments in reducing income inequality by examining 23 developed countries over 1990-2015 using different country-level data sets.
-To our knowledge, there is limited updated empirical work testing this relationship after the Great Recession (e.g. Bargain et al. 2018; Fuceri et al. 2018; European Commission, 2017; IMF, 2015).
+This paper investigates the effectiveness of several fiscal policies instruments in reducing income inequality by examining 23 developed countries over 1990-2018.
+To our knowledge, there is limited updated empirical work testing this relationship after the Great Recession (e.g., Bargain et al. 2018; Fuceri et al. 2018; European Commission, 2017; IMF, 2015).
 Moreover, the bulk of previous empirical research on the determinants affecting inequality makes use of case studies, descriptive statistics and econometric techniques – mainly regressions on the Gini coefficient.
-Our Panel VAR model provides evidence that fiscal policies are capable of reducing income inequality despite the possible negative behavioural responses from the beneficiaries.
-The estimates also consider the effect of the income tax progressivity and labour market policies (employment protection and minimum wages), which adds additional relevant information about redistribution issues for developed countries.
-In this vein, the paper reassesses the impact of key fiscal variables on income inequality by using a large dataset including European countries and the United States.
-This allows us to tackle any reverse causality and dynamics in the estimation and correct for cross-section dependence.
+In that way, our model provides evidence that fiscal policies are capable of reducing income inequality despite the possible negative behavioural responses from the beneficiaries.
+The estimates also consider the effect of the income tax progressivity, which adds additional relevant information about redistribution issues for developed countries.
+In this vein, the paper reassesses the impact of key fiscal variables on income inequality by using a large dataset including European countries, United Kingdom and the United States.
+This allows us to tackle any reverse causality and dynamics in the estimation and correct for possible cross-section dependence.

 The rest of the paper is structured as follows.
 Section 2 introduces the role of fiscal policies in the inequality debate.
 Section 3 presents the data and justifies the econometric methodology used for the empirical analysis.
 Section 4 presents the main results.
 Section 5 concludes.